The City of Turku in Finland has launched an open international contest to rethink the area surrounding its historic 740-year-old castle

 Judges will include city mayor Minna Arve, city architect Nella Karhulahti, and the managing director of the Port of Turku Erik Söderholm.
 The overall winner, to be announced in June, will receive an €80,000 prize while a second prize of €60,000 and third prize of €40,000 will also be awarded along with two additional prizes worth €20,000 each.

 Submissions may be in Finnish or English.
-The deadline for applications is 3pm local time, 21 April.
+The deadline for applications has been extended to 4pm local time (GMT+3) on 28 May.

 How to apply